-Side effects can include dry mouth, enlarged pupils, blurred vision, red dry skin, fever, fast heartbeat, inability to urinate or sweat, hallucinations, spasms, mental problems, convulsions, and coma.
+Side effects of belladonna result from its effects on the body's nervous system.
+Symptoms include dry mouth, enlarged pupils, blurred vision, red dry skin, fever, fast heartbeat, inability to urinate or sweat, hallucinations, spasms, mental problems, convulsions, coma, and others.

 Special precautions & warnings:Pregnancy and breast-feeding: Belladonna is LIKELY UNSAFE when taken by mouth during pregnancy.
 Belladonna contains potentially toxic chemicals and has been linked to reports of serious side effects.
 Belladonna is also LIKELY UNSAFE during breast-feeding.
 It can reduce milk production and also passes into breast milk.

 Congestive heart failure (CHF): Belladonna might cause rapid heartbeat (tachycardia) and might make CHF worse.

 Down syndrome: People with Down syndrome might be extra-sensitive to the potentially toxic chemicals in belladonna and their harmful effects.